MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

-- Fixed a bug where threat-related notifications weren't always presented to the end user.
+- Resolved an issue where threat-related notifications weren't always presented to the end user.
 - Performance improvements & other updates.

 ### Jun-2022 (Build: 101.70.18 | Release version: 20.122042.17018.0)